rdkcentral/rdkv-halif-wifi/docs/pages/Wifi_halSpec.md

 ### Internal Error Handling

-All `API`s must return errors synchronously as a return argument.
+All `API`s should return errors synchronously as a return argument.
 The interface is responsible for managing its internal errors.

 ### Persistence Model